 What are Chioggia Beets?

 Chioggia beets, though they look like ordinary beets on the outside, they are naturally candy-striped colored beets on the inside.
 They are also highest on the sweetness scale.
 Some are a subtle yellow-and-orange combination while others come with a brilliant red-and-cream candy cane effect.
-For the most part I use the, as I would any other variety of beets.
-However because that stunning color fades away when cooked, I will eat them fresh, uncooked often so that I can enjoy the fully.
+For the most part, I use them, as I would any other variety of beets.
+However because that stunning color fades away when cooked, I will eat them fresh, uncooked often so that I can enjoy them fully.

 How to choose the right beets?